SalomePlatform/adao/doc/en/ref_checking_keywords.rst

 List of commands and keywords for an ADAO checking case
 -------------------------------------------------------

-This set of commands is related to the description of a checking case, that is a procedure to check required properties on information, used somewhere else by a calculation case.
+We summarize here all the commands and keywords available to describe a checking case, by avoiding the particularities of each algorithm.
+It is therefore a common inventory of commands.

-The first term describes the choice between calculation or checking.
-In the graphical interface, the choice is imperatively indicated by the command:
+A special term allow to choose explicitly a checking.
+In the graphical user interface, this choice is done by the command "*CHECKING_STUDY*".

-.. include:: snippets/CHECKING_STUDY.rst

-The nested terms are sorted in alphabetical order.
-They are not necessarily required for all algorithms.
-The various commands are the following:
+All the possible terms, nested or not, are listed by alphabetical order.
+They are not required for all the algorithms.
+The commands or keywords available are the following

 .. include:: snippets/AlgorithmParameters.rst

+.. include:: snippets/BackgroundError.rst

 .. include:: snippets/CheckingPoint.rst

-.. include:: snippets/BackgroundError.rst
+.. include:: snippets/CHECKING_STUDY.rst

 .. include:: snippets/Debug.rst